rogerfarrell/Notes/All-Cretans-are-liars.md

 [[bible]]

+---
-# All Cretans are liars
+title: All Cretans are liars
+---

 ## Leads for further study